-Trump’s Black Ex-Girlfriend Kara Young Talks Trump As KKK ‘New Yorker’ Cover Joins Controversial ‘Time’ Cover
+Trump’s Black Ex-Girlfriend Kara Young Talks, As KKK ‘New Yorker’ Cover Joins Controversial ‘Economist’ Cover

 Kara Young and President Donald Trump dated years ago, with the biracial model being in the middle of a love triangle between Trump and A.J.
-(Alfred Joseph) Benza, when the men argued over Kara in 2001, via Howard Stern’s radio show, as reported by the Inquisitr.
-Now Kara’s name is being resurrected with Trump’s name in the wake of President Trump being accused of not towing a hard enough line against white supremacists.
+Benza, when the men argued over Kara in 2001, on Howard Stern’s radio show, as reported by the Inquisitr.
+Now Kara’s name is being resurrected with Trump’s name in the wake of the president being accused of not towing a hard enough line against white supremacists.

 The Economist pictured Trump with a white bullhorn that looked like a KKK hood.
 The below cover of the New Yorker shows President Trump blowing a white sail with eye holes that also looks like a KKK hood.
-Reports about Donald Trump’s father, Fred Trump, being arrested in the wake of a 1927 KKK riot are making the rounds.
+Reports about Donald Trump’s father, Fred Trump, being arrested in the wake of a 1927 KKK riot are also making the rounds.

 "New Yorker" cover depicts Trump sailing with KKK https://t.co/o3cXyKY27k pic.twitter.com/TKGCBBR98n